gem-pasteur/macsyfinder/doc/source/user_guide/big_data.rst

 I can launch the main nextflow process in one slot.
 The parallelization and the submission on the other slots is made by nextflow itself.
-Below a command line to run parallel_macsyfinder and use 3 cpus per macsyfinder task, each macsyfinder task can be executed on different machines, each macsyfinder task claim 2 cpus to speed up the genes search
+Below a command line to run parallel_macsyfinder and use 3 cpus per macsyfinder task, each macsyfinder task can be executed on different machine, each macsyfinder task claim 2 cpus/cores (cpu in *nextflow* terminology/ cores for hardware) to speed up the genes search.

 .. code-block:: bash